 Students may make online changes to their course schedules during designated “open registration” times.
-Students may add new courses and changegrading plans only during the first six days of classes in the fall and springsemesters and the first two days of the May term and summer sessions.
-Coursesformally dropped before the end of the sixth day of classes do not appear ona student’s permanent record.
-Courses dropped during the second to ninthweeks will appear on the permanent record with a W grade (withdrawal).
-Coursesdropped after the ninth week are recorded F (failing) or NC (no credit).
-Studentsmay make changes in depth-credit registration (see below) during the first 12weeks of the fall and spring semesters.Course changes after the times specified above are permitted for health reasons only and must be approved by the dean of students.
+Students may add new courses and change grading plans only during the first seven days of classes in the fall and spring semesters, the first two days of the May term, and first five days of summer sessions.
+Courses formally dropped before the end of the drop/add period do not appear on a student’s permanent record.
+Courses dropped from the end of drop/add through 60 percent of term length will appear on the permanent record with a W grade (withdrawal).
+Courses dropped after 60 percent of the term length are recorded with F (failing) or NC (no credit) grades.
+Course changes after the times specified above are permitted for health reasons only and must be approved by the dean of students.

 Hours and course load

-Depth credit is offered in some courses to encourage individual study.
-Sophomore, junior and senior students may register during the first 12 weeks of the semester for an extra credit hour in one or two such courses each semester.
+Depth credit is possible in some courses to encourage individual advanced study.
+Sophomore, junior, and senior students may register during the first 12 weeks of the semester for an extra credit hour in one or two such courses each semester.
 Registration for depth credit requires approval from the professor and must be conducted in person in the registrar’s office.

-Students are invited to enrich their education by auditing courses on a space-available basis.
-Auditors may participate in a class, but are normally not required to complete assignments and tests.
+Students are invited to enrich their education by auditing courses, with the exception of studio art courses, on a space-available basis.
+Auditors may participate in a class but are normally not required to complete assignments and tests.
 Classes that emphasize knowledge expansion rather than skill-building are most appropriate for auditing.
-To register, obtainan audit form in the registrar’s office and secure the instructor’ssignature.
-A per-hour fee is charged for part-time students.
-There is no feefor full-time students.
+To register, obtain an audit form in the registrar’s office and secure the instructor’s signature.
+A per-hour fee is charged for community members and part-time students.
+The fee is waived for full-time or fifth-year students.
 No attendance or achievement records are kept for auditors.
 Audited courses are not available for later credit by examination or examination to establish competency.

-Goshen College is a member of the Northern Indiana Consortium for Education, along with Bethel College, Indiana University South Bend, Purdue University South Bend, Holy Cross College, Saint Mary’s College and Ivy Tech Community College in South Bend.
-Throughthis consortium, Goshen College students may cross-register for courses offeredat another member institution.
+Goshen College is a member of the Acadeum online consortium and Northern Indiana Consortium for Education (NICE), along with Bethel College, Indiana University South Bend, Purdue Polytechnic Institute South Bend, Holy Cross College, Saint Mary’s College, and Ivy Tech Community College in Elkhart and South Bend.
+Through these consortium options, Goshen College students may cross-register for courses offered at another member institution.
 Registration is on a space-available basis.
-Thehome school records the registration, and home-school fees are charged.
-Summer and online courses are not eligible for cross-registration.
+The home-school records the registration, and home-school fees are charged.
+Summer and online courses are not eligible for cross-registration in the NICE agreement, however, online registration through Acadeum is available.
 See the registrar for registration procedures.